-Simulating artificial social networks has become popular in recent years with new technological developments.
-However, the adoption of this new framework in this domain needs to be followed with training processes involving various professionals within the field.
-To facilitate the construction of this framework, one may suggest creating an artificial environment of networks that simulates regional capacity-building networks in different settings.
-The objective of this paper is therefore to develop and present an analytical framework that enables the creation and deployment of a certain regional capacity-building network in a government context.
-In order to accomplish this goal, a simulation game was employed and hierarchical cluster analysis was used.
-Our findings suggest that specific hierarchical and professional profiles within public administration deserve different government training endeavors.
+Recent technological developments have made social networks initiatives a popular method in the Public Administration arena.
+Moreover, in some settings, those even become mandatory.
+However, the adoption of this new paradigm needs to be followed up with training processes involving all the professionals within public organizations.
+To construct this framework, one may suggest creating an artificial environment of networks that simulates regional capacity-building networks in different settings.
+The objective of this paper is therefore to develop and present an analytical framework that enables the creation and deployment of a simulated regional capacity-building network in a government context.
+Our findings suggest that specific hierarchical and professional profiles within public administration lead to different company positioning.
+Those, in turn, can increase long-term profits.
 Further steps are outlined in order to consolidate a regional capacity-building network in government.